lparcq/light-ini/README.md

 This library implements an event-driven parser for the [INI file format](https://en.wikipedia.org/wiki/INI_file).

-It doesn't load It's an alternative to [rust-ini](https://crates.io/crates/rust-ini) that avoids building an intermediate hash map if it's not needed.
+It doesn't load data in a container.
+It's an alternative to [rust-ini](https://crates.io/crates/rust-ini) that avoids building an intermediate hash map if it's not needed.

 ```toml
 [dependencies]